saksham-solanki/vizitor/content/blog/strategies-for-improving-security-inside-school-premises.md

 ### 1. Ensuring the safety of students and staff:

 The primary reason for having school security measures is to ensure the safety of students and staff.
-Schools can be targets for violence, crime, and other threats, and having effective security measures in place can help prevent and respond to these incidents, and ensure the safety of everyone on campus.
+Schools can be targets for violence, crime, and other threats, and having adequate security measures in place can help prevent and respond to these incidents and ensure the safety of everyone on campus.

 ### 2. Creating a positive learning environment: